 The prosecution is stacked with “investigators,” from police officers to investigators specifically employed by the prosecution.

 Investigators are sometimes former members of law enforcement and sometimes people with legal training.
 Or they may come from an entirely different background.
 They’re charged with many tasks, including public (and sometimes private) record searches, locating and interviewing witnesses, and preparing reports.
-While defense attorneys can and do sometimes handle some of these tasks, they often have neither the time nor expertise of investigators.
+While defence attorneys can and do sometimes handle some of these tasks, they often have neither the time nor expertise of investigators.
 A good investigator isn’t simply a good locator of information, but also someone who excels at creating a rapport with others and getting them to open up.

 The police can be of great service to prosecutors when it comes to finding witnesses to a crime and to following the evidence to a suspect.
-However, sometimes the defense is going to realize that there may be key evidence missing or witnesses that have not come forward.
+However, sometimes the defence is going to realize that there may be key evidence missing or witnesses that have not come forward.

-A private investigator serves an important role in a criminal defense investigation.
+A private investigator serves an important role in a criminal defence investigation.
 In this case, that role is to find witnesses and evidence that will establish reasonable doubt – that will show that there is reason to believe that the defendant is not actually responsible for committing the crime.

-During the course of the criminal defense investigation, the private investigator will go through routine reports from the police, everyday paperwork as well as copies of evidence, photographs, phone messages and witness statements related to the case.
+During the course of the criminal defence investigation, the private investigator will go through routine reports from the police, everyday paperwork as well as copies of evidence, photographs, phone messages and witness statements related to the case.
 The goal of this is to determine whether or not there are any inconsistencies from one witness to the next or between the conclusions drawn and the evidence.

-In addition, during a criminal defense investigation, a private investigator may re-visit the crime scene to see if there was anything that had been overlooked.
+In addition, during a criminal defence investigation, a private investigator may re-visit the crime scene to see if there was anything that had been overlooked.
 He or she may also interview witnesses to see if their stories have changed or to verify that they do not have anything else that motivated their statements against the defendant.

 In some cases, that may mean that a search is conducted to find these other witnesses.
 In other cases, it may mean conducting interviews or doing background searches.
-In others, there may be other parts of the criminal defense investigation that are assigned to a private investigator – tasks that he or she is uniquely qualified for and that will keep the defense team free to focus on the legal proceedings and other cases that they have.
+In others, there may be other parts of the criminal defence investigation that are assigned to a private investigator – tasks that he or she is uniquely qualified for and that will keep the defence team free to focus on the legal proceedings and other cases that they have.